Sherpa (emissary): Sherpa pre-summit

 During the preliminary preparatory process which takes place in advance of a G7 summit, the leader of a G7 host country conventionally invites representatives from the other G7 participants to send representatives known as "sherpas" to develop the agenda topics and other matters.
 They often produce communiques which show the current state of negotiations.

 Apart from conferences of the sherpas of the head of state there are additional conferences held in specific domains that are routinely attended by other state secretaries in the government—most of the G8 countries have national sherpa teams in the field of foreign affairs (Foreign Affairs Sous-Sherpa) and finance (Finance Sous-Sherpa).

+Sous-Sherpa

+The term Sous-Sherpa (translates as "under-Sherpa") describes senior officials who serve as deputies to the sherpas in the preparation of multilateral summits.
+They support the sherpas by gathering information, drafting position papers, and preparing negotations.